Car belonging to White County teen missing since 2000 found in river

 According to the National Center for Missing and Exploited Children, the teens were last spotted around 10 p.m. as witnesses reported seeing them in Erin’s black Pontiac Grand-Am.

+Sheriff Page then contacted the diver to let him know he was searching in the wrong area and told him exactly where the pair had gone missing from 21 years ago.

+The diver moved his location to a spot near Highway 84 on the Calfkiller River, where the vehicle was discovered.
+Sheriff Page and Major John Meadows came to the scene within minutes to verify the vehicle was Foster’s.

-Roughly six years after the pair’s disappearance, investigators searched for Erin in Pensacola, Florida, after receiving tips she was living and working there.
+Roughly six years after the pair’s disappearance, investigators searched for Foster in Pensacola, Florida, after receiving tips she was living and working there.

+UNSOLVED TENNESSEE: Find more of the state’s cold cases, missing persons, and other mysteries →

 Meanwhile back in Tennessee, police followed leads suggesting the pair had been murdered and their bodies dumped in an abandoned well somewhere in White County.